robertdebock/learn-terraform/BASIC/infrastructure-as-code-with-terraform.md

 - It's easy to work together.
 - Faster.
 (After you've learned the tools)
 - Code can have a version.
+- Code is auditable.
 - Modules (or units) can be tested.
 - Easy to test on a non-production environment.
 - Easy to learn by reading, less documentation.

 [Benefits are listed here](https://phoenixnap.com/blog/infrastructure-as-code-best-practices-tools)

+There are some drawback too:

+- Higher abstraction level/harder.
+We'll try to address that here!
+- Hard to combine with manual work.
+- Requires tooling.
+(Terraform, GitLab/GitHub/BitBucket)

 ## Terraform